a-laughlin/a-laughlin.github.io/_posts/2017-05-28-high-value-javascript-1.md

 [Outcomes](https://hbr.org/2012/11/its-not-just-semantics-managing-outcomes) extended further.
 Good experiences produce delight and pleasant interactions among users, staff, their teams, and beyond.
 Bad experiences create stress and sour interactions.
 Unexpected behaviors produce confusion, frustration, and stress.
 Delays also produce frustration.
 Low reliability adds to stress through uncertainty and perceived lack of control, while decreasing sales staff confidence and company reputation.
 Ripple effects spread the impacts into other areas of life, like the impact of carrying increased stress home.

 1500 hours, $94k, bad experiences.
-Low-qualitiy JavaScript exacts many costs from you, your team, your company, your users, and many people each of you interact with.
+Low-quality JavaScript exacts many costs from you, your team, your company, your users, and many people each of you interact with.

 ## Causes
 Developer Fault?
 No.  All devs I've met generally do the best they can given their experience.
 When you start to learn JavaScript, and your programming background is: